-3.24 Large parts of the Plan Area are subject to environmental protection.
+3.13 Large parts of the Plan Area are subject to protection.
 Two thirds is covered by the South Downs National Park and the High Weald Area of Outstanding Natural Beauty.
 Several other tracts of land are designated as being of international and national environmental importance.
 The area to the east of the Plan Area, in the vicinity of Lydd Quarry, is designated for its ecological and geological interest at a national and international level, including the Dungeness, Romney Marsh and Rye Bay Special Protection Area (SPA), Special Area of Conservation (SAC) and Site of Special Scientific Interest (SSSI).
 The Pevensey Levels Ramsar site is designated for its wetland habitat.
 The Plan Area contains a number of other SPAs, SACs, SSSIs and ancient woodlands.
-There are also a number of locally designated sites of importance for their wildlife and/or geology (Local Wildlife Sites and Regionally Important Geological and Geomorphological Sites).
+There are also a number of locally designated sites of importance for their wildlife and/or geology (Local Wildlife Sites and Local Geological Sites).
 These areas are protected in order to maintain the rich and varied landscape character and biodiversity within the Plan Area.

-3.25 The demography of the Plan Area affects the need for minerals as well as the generation of waste.
-The Plan area had a total population of approximately 837,026 in 2016, of which about two thirds live in East Sussex and the remainder in Brighton & Hove.
+3.14 The demography of the Plan Area affects the need for minerals as well as the generation of waste.
+The Plan area had an estimated total population of approximately 840,459 in 2017, of which about two thirds live in East Sussex and the remainder in Brighton & Hove.
 Approximately 4% live within the South Downs National Park.
-There is significant residential development expected within the Plan Area, which has been planned for up to 2026.
-Over the 15 Year plan period approximately 52 668 homes are forecast to be built in the Plan Area.
-The population in East Sussex is predicted to increase by approximately 7.35% between 2016 and 2026.
+There is significant residential development expected within the Plan Area, which has been planned for up to 2034.
+The population in East Sussex is predicted to increase by approximately 10.86% between 2016 and 2031.
 The average household size is also expected to decrease from 2.22 in 2014 to 2.06 in 2039.
-These factors are likely to lead to a greater demand for minerals and an increase in waste arisings, though a reduction in the average size of household may cause the waste generated per household to decrease.
+These factors could lead to a greater demand for minerals in terms of impact on development and infrastructure and an increase in waste arisings, though a reduction in the average size of household may cause the waste generated per household to decrease.